KCisSICKnasty/SICKnasty-FO4/README.md

 _Power Armor Handling Improvements:_

 - Turn off the "Helmet off when in dialogue" option as it is buggy.
+- Turn Realism to "All (but you keep the buffs)"

 _See Through Scopes:_